department-of-veterans-affairs/va.gov-team/products/content/governance/aging-content-notifications/initiatives/2024-specify-timeframes/Initiative-1-mvp-aging-content-new-framework.md

 ### Objectives and Key results (OKRs)

 - Objective:
-  - Key result: Content editors ensure that relevant, current information is displayed/delivered via Full-width banners so that Veterans, their caregivers, and other VA.gov users recognize that they should pay attention to Full-width banners and they don't become invisible as stale or irrelavent.
+  - Key result: Content editors ensure that relevant, current information is displayed/delivered via Full-width Banners so that Veterans, their caregivers, and other VA.gov users recognize that they should pay attention to Full-width banners and they don't become invisible as stale or irrelavent.

 ## Assumptions